-The following Directors of Handford Homes Limited are members of Ipswich Borough Council: Jane Riley and Colin Kreidewolf.
-The Chief Executive, and the Operations Managers for Major Capital Schemes Public Protection are also Directors.
+The following Directors of Handford Homes Ltd are members of Ipswich Borough Council: Jane Riley, Colin Kreidewolf and Lucy Trenchard (appointed 1/4/21).
+The Chief Executive, Assistant Director of Sports & Programmes and the Operations Manager for Major Capital Schemes are also Directors.

-As at 31 March 2021, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2022, all the allotted called up ordinary share capital of the Company was owned by the Council.
 The Council therefore has a controlling influence.